insomnius/code-geek/README.md

 ### Java
 - use command `javac filename.java` to generate compiled file and then run it with `java filename.class`.

+### Python
+- use command `python filename.py arg arg ...` to execute the python file and run it with terminal or command prompt

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/insomnius/code-geek/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 Check all of people that already contribute in this project in [here](https://github.com/insomnius/code-geek/blob/master/CONTRIBUTOR).